Add User to Admin Group

 - One with all access (likely your admin) — this can be accomplished by creating a special “master tag” in Drip that you include on all of your pages and courses.
 As you’re developing your membership site, you don’t want to be accidentally locked out of any pages.

-- One with student access — this will allow you to see and test your courses from a student’s perspective, and can be tested in an incognito window/browser when you’re setting up your site.
+- One with student access (test user) — this will allow you to see and test your courses from a student’s perspective, and can be tested in an incognito window/browser when you’re setting up your site.